building in Thailand

 Thai Office Culture

-Your first few weeks in Thailand might seem like a vacation, but after a while you have to settle into working life, and this process could be challenging.
+Your first few weeks in Thailand might feel like a vacation.
+But after a while, you have to settle into working life, and this process can be challenging.

-In the first few weeks there will be surprises and things you need to adapt to.
-You might have a bit of culture shock and, to be honest, it won’t be until after around three months that you began to feel comfortable in your new environment.
+In the beginning, there will be surprises and things you need to adapt to.
+You might experience a bit of culture shock.
+To be honest, it may take around three months before you start to feel comfortable in your new environment.

 Should I Find a Job Before Moving to Thailand?